vigna/hrtb-lending-iterator-rs/README.md

 always infer the correct type of the associated iterator type and of the items it returns.
-In general, when writing methods accepting an [`IntoLendingIterator`] restricting with a *type* the item type will work, as in:
+In general, when writing methods accepting an [`IntoLendingIterator`] restricting the returned item with a *type* will work, as in:

 ```rust
 use hrtb_lending_iterator::*;